danielj314/project-one/README.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to find information regarding upcoming shows.
-        2. As a Returning Visitor, I want to find the best way to purchase tickets and merchandise.
+        2. As a Returning Visitor, I want to find the best way to purchase tickets for shows.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any new products or special offers available.